The Problem

 1 | It coordinates the interaction between the user, the views, and the model.
 The controller is also a home to a number of important ancillary services.
 It is responsible for routing external requests to internal actions. |

 Simple and elegant.
-However, what we did here kind of violates the first SOLID principles which is Single Responsibility
+However, what we did here kind of violates the first SOLID principles which is Single Responsibility.

-, basically it’s doing the job besides the controller routing but to validate errors.
+Look at the line 6 to 7, basically it’s doing the job besides the controller routing but to validate errors.
 If we want to customize and even extend more validations, might end up all the private methods in controller and action in front of action definition.

-looks out of place too.
+Of course, line 13 to 18 looks out of place too.
 We have a decorator/serializer here but strongly depend on the single attribute of the response.
 And other responses seem not to fit in this decorator.
-What if we want to change the format when the endpoint change, this looks like a violation of Open/Close Principle
+What if we want to change the format when the endpoint change, this looks like a violation of Open/Close Principle for me.

 Let’s refresh the definition of the Open/Close Principle